jindrichmynarz/sparql-features/README.md

 ## Caveats

 * For feature statistics computation on large datasets, it may be better to use multiple configuration files with different settings (page size, parallel execution) for different class-property combinations.
+* Usually, it's better to set the page size to be less than 10000, because that's the default maximum response size of Virtuoso endpoints.
+This way you can avoid trimmed results.
 * The tool currently works only with Virtuoso due to the reliance on Virtuoso-specific stopping condition for paged SPARQL Update operations.
 The SPARQL 1.1 Update specification doesn't prescribe what should be in a response to an Update operation that doesn't affect any triples, so different implementations provide different responses.
 More details about this issue can be found [here](http://answers.semanticweb.com/questions/29420/stopping-condition-for-paged-sparql-update-operations/29422).
 An alternative solution is to provide an explicit count of triples that would be affected by an Update operation without paging via `LIMIT` and `OFFSET` and then stop iterating when this number is reached.

 ## License